Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 An important consequence of this theorem is the following: \begin{corol}[{\cite[Proposition 4.1, Theorem 4.13]{H-cofin}}] If $V$ is $C_2$-cofinite and has positive energy ($V_n=0$ for $n<0$ and $V_0=\CC\unit$), then the category $\cC$ of grading-restricted generalized $V$-modules is a vertex tensor category. \end{corol}

-\begin{rema} A noteworthy consequence of our results in the following subsections is that if $V$ is already assumed to have a vertex tensor category $\cC$ of modules and $A\supseteq V$ is a (super)algebra extension of $V$ in $\cC$, then the category of $A$-modules in $\cC$ is also a vertex tensor category. \end{rema}
+\begin{rema} As mentioned in Remark \ref{rem:weaker_assum}, there has been recent progress beyond Theorem \ref{thm:VTCexists} in verifying the assumptions of this subsection for the category $\cC_V^1$ of $C_1$-cofinite modules for a vertex operator algebra $V$.
+Especially, results in \cite{CY} show that $\cC_V^1$ is a vertex tensor category if it is closed under contragredients.
+Moreover, a noteworthy consequence of our results in the following subsections is that if $V$ is known to have a vertex tensor category $\cC$ of modules and $A\supseteq V$ is a (super)algebra extension of $V$ in $\cC$, then the category of $A$-modules in $\cC$ is also a vertex tensor category.
+That is, it is not necessary to directly verify the assumptions in this subsection for the category of $A$-modules in $\cC$.
+This idea was recently applied to singlet vertex operator algebras in \cite{CMY}. \end{rema}